MarselScheer/simTool/README.md

 simTool
 =======

-An R-Package that facilitates simulation studies
+An R-Package that facilitates simulation studies.
+It disengages the researcher from administrative source code.

 The *simTool* package is designed for statistical simulations that have two components.
 One component generates the data and the other one